guardian/ophan-sparklines/README.md

 * `height` : in pixels.
 Default is 40.
 * `pvmHot`: recent pageviews-per-min to qualify as 'hot'.
 Graph line will be extra bold.
 This is also the level at which the graph starts to compress vertically.
 Default is 50.
 * `pvmWarm` : recent pageviews-per-min to qualify as 'warm'.
 Graph line will be bold.
 Default is 25.
-* `pvmPeriod` : number of recent minutes over which to infer hot/warm pageviews.
+* `pvmPeriod` : number of recent minutes over which to calcuate pageview 'heat'.
 Default is 5.
 * `showStats` : show the total hits counter.
 Default is `true`.
 * `showHours`:  show the elapsed hour markers.
 Default is `true`.